oruizramos/Blender-structured-knowledge-FAQ-retrieval/README.md

 # PromptLab – Automated Prompt Engineering Toolkit

 PromptLab is a Python experimental framework for "Systematic prompt engineering and evaluation".
-It showcases how to design, test, and analyze prompts with documentation content, automated testing, and evaluation.
+It showcases how to design, test, and analyze prompts with documentation content (in this case, Blender's manual), automated testing, and evaluation.

 ## Features / Prompt Types